dream-faster/fold/docs/concepts/design.md

 - We allow both online and mini-batch models, in the same pipeline.
 If a Model has `mode` property set to `online`, the main loop creates an inner "inference & fit" loop, so the Model can update its parameters on each timestamp.

-- We also allow our own models to, rather than updating their parameters on each timestamp,
+- We also give our "online" models a way to access the latest values and skip the step that'd update their parameters.
+This enables an efficient "quasi-online" behaviour, where the model is only re-trained (or, updated) once per fold, but can "follow" the time series data - which usually comes with signifcant increase in accuracy.

 Built with Distributed Computing in mind

 - Deploy your research and development pipelines to a cluster with ray, and use modin to handle out-of-memory datasets (full support for modin is coming in April).

 First class support for updating deployed models, easily, as new data flows in.